AmirBayat0/ShopZilla/README.md

 <br>

-Getting Started:
+### Getting Started:
-The following commands should be run to run the project.
+To execute the project, it is necessary to run the commands listed below.

 ## Development Setup